grahamjamesaddis/stop_hcv_labkey/labkey_core/README.md

-STOP-HCV LabKey Core Application Containers
+STOP-HCV LabKey Core Application Container
 ==========

 This repository contains docker and installation files in order to set up the core LabKey components required to provide a LabKey Server installation  [LabKey Server](https://www.labkey.org/) in [Docker](https://www.docker.com).